arrenv/hide-duolingo-stories-text/README.md

 # Hide Duolingo Stories Text

 This script will hide the text by default on Duolingo stories on desktop, you can reveal the text on hover.

+Note: New update to Duolingo, means this may longer be needed.
+However, it still works for all text in stories.

 ## Installation